DOS Days

 Ports

-In addition to the standard 15-pin DSUB for analogue video output, and in a nod to their professional graphics card roots, MGA Millennium came with a proprietary 26-pin "Media XL" port for analogue video and audio input/output.
+In addition to the standard 15-pin DSUB for analogue video output, and in a nod to their professional graphics card roots, most MGA Millenniums came with a proprietary 26-pin "Media XL" port on the backplate for analogue video and audio input/output.
 This Media XL port provided composite video and stereo microphone inputs.
 The pinouts of this can be found in the User Manual, available in the Downloads section further down.

 Switches